Ruilomba/Checkout.com/README.md

-* Assumption -> Payment gateway will redirect ayments made with different cards to the appropriate acquiring bank capable of handling such request.
+* Assumption -> Payment gateway will redirect payments made with different cards to the appropriate acquiring bank capable of handling such request.
 Those acquiring bank api's have different API's

-* Solution -> Payment gateway will connect to an adapter, which is responsible detecting what type of transaction needs to be done, transforming data accordingly and send the request to the appropriate acquiring bank.
+* Solution -> Payment gateway will connect to an adapter, which is responsible for detecting what type of transaction needs to be done, transforming data accordingly and send the request to the appropriate acquiring bank.
 If the card is Master Card the request will be redirected to the currently unique implementation that I have which is the Acquiring Bank.
 This acquiring bank receives two payments as input so I create a payment from shopper to